pvico/RX-Dual-Power/README.md

 * Uses a magnet to power off the receiver and servos (you can use the buttons if you forgot your magnet!).
 * Is small enough (60x40mm) to be placed in most models.
 * Can power the receiver and servos up to 10A.
-* XT30 or XT60 connectors can be soldered directly on the printed circuit board (PCB) to connect batteries.
+* XT30 or XT60 connectors can be soldered directly on the printed circuit board (PCB) for super easy connection of batteries.

-The RX Dual Power will at first uses S.Port to communicate with the receiver and will initially only work with FrSky or compatible receivers.
+The RX Dual Power will initially only use the S.Port protocol to communicate with the receiver and will only work with FrSky or compatible receivers.

-Future development:
+Future developments will include other protocols:

 - SBUS2 (Futaba)
 - X-BUS (Spektrum)